MuGrahiman/ML-Transaction-Fraud-Detection/README.md

 - Alternatively, modify the dataset path in the notebook if needed.

 ### **4️⃣ Run the Cells**
-- Execute all cells sequentially to train and evaluate the fraud detection model.
+- Execute all cells sequentially to train and evaluate the fraud detection models.

 ---